MicrosoftDocs/msteams-docs/msteams-platform/toolkit/create-new-project.md

 1. Install the Visual Studio Code
 2. Install the [latest version of Teams Toolkit](https://marketplace.visualstudio.com/items?itemName=TeamsDevApp.ms-teams-vscode-extension) from Visual Studio Code

-**To install the Teams Toolkit in Visual Studio code**:
+**To install the Teams Toolkit in Visual Studio code**

 1. Open Visual Studio Code and select the Extensions view (Ctrl+Shift+X / View > Extensions)

    :::image type="icon" source="../assets/images/teams-toolkit-v2/extension.png" border="true":::

 1. In the search box, enter Teams Toolkit and select **Install** next to the Teams Toolkit

  :::image type="icon" source="../assets/images/teams-toolkit-v2/extension1.png" border="true":::

     The Teams Toolkit icon appears in the Visual Studio Code sidebar after it is installed.

  ### Create a new Teams app
-You can use the toolkit with Visual Studio Code, or CLI (command-line interface), called TeamsFx.
+You can use the toolkit with Visual Studio Code.

 1. Select **Teams Toolkit** :::image type="icon" source="../assets/images/teams-toolkit-v2/teams-toolkit-sidebar-icon.PNG" border="true"::: icon in the Visual Studio Code sidebar